pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/subpacket-classes.md

 	* Preference subpackets.
 		These may be attached only to a direct self-sig (or historically a self-cert over the primary UserID) and define usage preferences of the TPK.
 		They MUST be placed in the hashed area.
-		They MAY be used in other self-certs, in which case they only define usage preferences per that UserID (but this is not always well-defined or universally supported).
+		They MAY be used in other self-certs, in which case they define usage preferences for just the packet signed over (but this is not always well-defined or universally supported).
 		Some preference subpackets MAY also be used in revocation signatures.

 		Subpacket types: Key Expiration Time, Preferred Symmetric Ciphers, Revocation Key, Preferred Hash Algorithms, Preferred Compression Algorithms,